amarinna/custom-vue-beautiful-chat/README.md

       newMessagesCount: 0,
       isChatOpen: false, // to determine whether the chat window should be open or closed
       showTypingIndicator: '', // when set to a value matching the participant.id it shows the typing indicator for the specific user
+      liveMessage: '', // message to show instead of three dots in typing indicator
       colors: {
         header: {
           bg: '#4e8cff',